filipepcampos/oware/README.txt

 |  0 |  1 |  2 |  3 |  4 |  5 |
 This organization allows for simpler sowing and capture functions, at the cost of slightly more complex print and input functions.

+TODOS:
+Force player to make a play that gives opponent seeds